Actuarial control cycle

 The actuarial control cycle is a specific business activity which involves the application of actuarial science to real world business problems.
 The actuarial control cycle requires a professional within that field (i.e., an actuary) to specify a problem, develop a solution, monitor the consequences thereof, and repeat the process.
-The Society of Actuaries in the US is increasingly integrating the actuarial control cycle into the examination/qualification process as a framework that helps to define actuarial projects.
+The Society of Actuaries in the US, and the IFoA in the UK is increasingly integrating the actuarial control cycle into the examination/qualification process as a framework that helps to define actuarial projects.